jaroslawhartman/withings-sync/README.md

 - `TRAINERROAD_USERNAME`
 - `TRAINERROAD_PASSWORD`

+The CLI also uses python-dotenv to populate the variables above.
+Therefore setting the environment variables has the same effect as placing the variables in a `.env` file in the working directory.

 ### Providing credentials via secrets files

 You can also populate the following 'secrets' files to provide the Garmin and/or Trainerroad credentials: